exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/02_Use Case and Project Components/00_Demo Project Use Case/index.md

 ### So, What Is The Use Case We Are Going To Code?

-Sales Order Entry: Customers, Items, Orders.
-We will call Customers *"Users"* - as modern applications are always self-service oriented.
+Let's develop a Sales Order Entry (SOE) server API: Customers, Items, Orders.
+We will call Customers *Users* - as modern applications are always self-service oriented.
+So, "User Orders".

-Here's the business process flow in scope: the User gets access to the system, picks Items, creates an Order; the Order is stored in the database and can be retrieved via the API.
+Here's the generic SOE business process flow in scope: the User logs in, creates an Order using the API; the Order is stored in the database and can be retrieved via the API.
 <br>
 Next, we'll start working with the actual code!